 212-355-7700 • firstname.lastname@example.org • www.roycecarlton.com • 1-800-LECTURE

 Global Business Columnist at The Financial Times and Global Economic Analyst at CNN, Rana Foroohar covers the intersection of business, economics, politics, and foreign affairs.
-In her weekly column, Foroohar provides insight on the shifts occurring in globalization and the political economy.
+In her weekly column, Foroohar provides insight on the shifts occurring in globalization, the political economy, and the digital economy.

 Her first book, Makers and Takers: How Wall Street Destroyed Main Street, was a finalist for the 2016 FT & McKinsey Business Book of the Year Award.